chanzuckerberg/meta-kg-api-documentation/README.md

 ### Pagination

-Pagination is for loading different pages of the results.
-The default number of results per page is 20.
+The default number of results per page is 500.
+Pagination enables loading subsequent pages of results to return the full query as the max is exceeded.

 ### Sorting

-You can sort the by some, but not all fields, of the records.
+Sorting is available for some, but not all fields, of the records.
+See details in the documentation pages for Works and Person resources.

 ## API Resources